 - 1 cup superfine sugar, for coating

-In bowl of electric mixer with paddle, stir 1 envelope yeast into 1/2 cup plus 2 tablespoons warm water.
-Let stand until foamy, about 5 minutes.
-Add 1 cup flour; beat with paddle on low until combined.
-Cover; chill this "sponge" overnight.
+In the bowl of a mixer, stir 1 envelope yeast into 1/2 cup plus 2 tablespoons warm water.
+Let stand until foamy, 5 minutes.
+Add 1 cup flour.
+Beat on low speed until well combined.
+Cover, and refrigerate overnight.
+Bring to room temperature.

-Cut dough into thirds; cover with plastic wrap.
-On lightly floured surface, roll out each piece 1/4 inch thick.
-Using 2-inch and 3/4-inch cookie cutters, cut out doughnuts and centers.
-Place on parchment-lined baking sheet.
-Let stand in a warm place to rise, 15 minutes.
+Divide dough into thirds, and cover with plastic wrap.
+Roll each piece to 1/4 inch thickness on a floured surface.
+Using a 1 1/2-inch round cutter, cut out doughnuts; using the 1/2-inch round end of a pastry tip, cut out centers.
+Place on a parchment-lined baking sheet.
+Let stand in a warm place for 15 minutes.

-In deep fryer, heat oil to 350 degrees.
-Fry doughnuts, turning once, until golden brown, about 1 minute total.
-Drain on paper towels; coat with sugar while warm.
+Fill a saucepan halfway with oil and heat to 350 degrees.
+Fry doughnuts, turning once, until golden brown, about 1 minute.
+Drain on paper towels.
+Coat with sugar while warm, and serve immediately.